darkerror96/pro-clash_royale_api/README.md

 # pro-clash_royale_api

-Intro: - RoyaleAPI, the unofficial public API for Clash Royale!
+RoyaleAPI, the unofficial public API for Clash Royale!
 You can use this API to access Clash Royale API endpoints, which provides real-time information about players, clans, clan wars, tournaments and many more.
 You can see implementations of this API in Showcase (https://docs.royaleapi.com/#/showcase) by third-party developers and on their web site: https://royaleapi.com

 Wrappers (https://docs.royaleapi.com/#/wrappers) in multiple languages are also available.